2018 Southeastern Symposium on Mental Health Keynote Speakers

 This year’s Symposium features regional and national Mental Health Professionals and Advocates as keynote speakers.

-Thomas R. Insel, M.D., a neuroscientist and psychiatrist, leads the Mental Health Team at Verily (formerly Google Life Sciences) in South San Francisco, CA. From 2002-2015, Dr. Insel served as Director of the National Institute of Mental Health (NIMH), the component of the National Institutes of Health (NIH) committed to research on mental disorders.
+Thomas R. Insel, M.D, Founder and President of Mindstrong Health, is a psychiatrist and neuroscientist.
+From 2002-2015, Dr. Insel served as Director of the National Institute of Mental Health (NIMH), the component of the National Institutes of Health (NIH) committed to research on mental disorders.
 Most recently he led the Mental Health Team at Verily.

 Elizabeth Vargas, ABC Anchor – Keynote Speaker

 Emmy-Award winning journalist, television anchor, and investigative reporter Elizabeth Vargas has traveled the world covering breaking news stories, reporting in-depth investigations, and conducting interviews with world leaders and other influential newsmakers.
 She is currently the co-anchor of “20/20” with David Muir.

 Elisabeth Houtsmuller, Ph.D., Associate Director of PCORI- Plenary Speaker

 Elisabeth Houtsmuller, Ph.D., is an Associate Director in the Healthcare Delivery and Disparities Research program at the Patient-Centered Outcomes Research Institute (PCORI).
 Before PCORI, Houtsmuller led the Green Park Collaborative at the Center for Medical Policy Technology, where she also served as vice president of research.

 John Magill, State Director SC Department of Mental Health – Plenary Speaker